ldauvilaire/sample-cs-ui/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Backend is accesses with prefix `/api`.
+You can alse Run `ng serve --proxy-config proxy.conf.json`

 ## Code scaffolding